alevnyacow/springnext/README.md

 *Best experienced in Chrome, Safari StackBlitz operability may vary.*

-# ✨ Why?
+# ✨ Features

+- Structured, domain-focused architecture out of the box
 - Full-stack scaffolding in one command — you own every line of code (shadcn-style)
-- Structured, domain-focused architecture out of the box
 - Built-in dependency injection powered by Inversify
 - In-memory + Prisma stores
-- Type-safe backend + React Query hooks
-- Contract-first with Zod
+- Contract-first backend with Zod
-- Works inside plain Next.js (no framework lock-in)

 # ⏱️ Quick Overview